mgvander/droid-inventory-example/README.md

 	* Uses the base class (Droid) constructor
 * Public Methods:
 	* ToString: return a formatted string containing the variables
-	* CalculateTotalCost: Calculate the totalCost based on the number of languages and type, and then adds it to the base totalCost
+	* CalculateTotalCost: Calculate the totalCost based on the number of languages and droid type.
+Then add those values to any costs that can be calculated by the base class.

 Utility: